cairo-book/cairo-book/src/ch16-04-L1-L2-messaging.md

     ) external override returns (bytes32);
 ```

-The parameters are as follow:
+The parameters are as follows:

 - `toAddress`: The contract address on L2 that will be called.
 - `selector`: The selector of the function of this contract at `toAddress`.
 This selector (function) must have the `#[l1_handler]` attribute to be callable.
-- `payload`: The payload is always an array of `felt252` (which are represented by `uint256` in solidity).
+- `payload`: The payload is always an array of `felt252` (which are represented by `uint256` in Solidity).
 For this reason we've inserted the input `myFelt` into the array.
   This is why we need to insert the input data into an array.

 On the Starknet side, to receive this message, we have: